gtm19/up-in-the-air/README.md

 sidekiq
 ```

-In a new terminal run:
+Ensure that your `CLOUDINARY_URL=cloudinary://412271...` is set in your `.env` file, and then run (in a new terminal):

 ```
-Rails c
-AddPhotosJob.perform_later
+rails runner AddPhotosJob.perform_later
 ```

 This will take 10 mins to run.
 There may be some timeouts warnings, but it seems to resolve itself eventually.